-Want a virgin prune juice cocktail?
+Want a prune juice mocktail?
 This pineapple sangria with rosemary syrup recipe is one of the tastiest non-alcoholic drinks with prune juice.
-Enjoy this prune juice recipe!

 Looking for ideas for non-alcoholic mocktails?
 This virgin sangria recipe is super tasty and offers prune juice health benefits.
 Go ahead and whip up this prune juice pineapple sangria today!
 You’ll also get a bonus recipe for rosemary syrup.